xlcnd/isbntools/README.rst

 ============

-1. The ``meta`` method and the ``isbn_meta`` script sometimes give a wrong result (this is due to errors on the chosen service), in alternative you could try one of the others services.
+1. The ``meta`` method and the ``isbn_meta`` script sometimes give a wrong result (this is due to errors on the chosen service), in alternative you should try one of the others services.

 2. The ``isbntools`` works internally with unicode, however this doesn't